Alexander-Aghili/website/_posts/2025-02-10-TICASpeedup.md

    390438    0.671    0.000    0.671    0.000 {method 'reduce' of 'numpy.ufunc' objects}
 ```
 Thus, I cut between a third and a half of the processing time.
 This made the process of creating new experiments much faster without that much hard work required.
-### Parallelization in Science and Mathematics
-Much of computational science and mathematics has many components which can be parallelized.

-### Conclusion